lockey33/job-stats/README.md

 ## Data

-- The application reads a merged dataset from `var/data/merged.json` (not public).
+- The application reads a merged dataset from `var/data/merged.json` by default.
+- You can override the path via env var `DATA_MERGED_PATH` (absolute or relative to the project).
 - To refresh or build it locally, run:

 ```bash